ShaneD20/Mu-Lang-Compiler/README.md

 # Mμ Programming Language
 [Acknowledgements](https://github.com/CpalmerD20/Mu-Lang-Compiler/blob/main/thank_you.md)
-## Colons, Comments, and Variable Declarations
+## Comments, Colons, Question Marks, ';' and ',,'
+* For single line comments, Mu uses ‘//‘.
-* Mu is designed to look closer to human writing, as such the colon is not an operator.
+* Mu is designed to look closer to human writing, as such the colon ':' is not an operator.
 Colons are used with keywords to clarify boundaries, in contexts where the meaning is clearly defined.
+* For example the 'let' keyword is used to declare a variable, and is written 'let' identifier ':' value ';'.
+* Semicolons ';' are used to notate the end of a statement or expression, similar to C inspired languages.
+* The double-comma ',,' is used to notate the ending of a block of code.
+Blocks of code contain multiple statements or expressions.
+* Certain keywords [ while, until, if, unless, when, use ] always have an associated block of code.

+## Variable Declarations and Comments
-* For example the 'let' keyword is used to declare a variable.
-There are two types of variables to declare: constants (which are immutable) and mutables.
+* There are two types of variables to declare: constants (which are immutable) and mutables.
 Both are initialized with the value or expression after the a ‘:’ character.
 * Mutables can be reassigned with the ‘:=‘ operator and Identifiers for mutables must begin with "#", such as "#value" or "#name".
-* For single line comments, Mu uses ‘//‘.

 ```
 let phrase : “Hello World”;   // constant